-If your business or organisation shares to the values of the Oxford Good Food Charter and is taking steps to work towards a better food system for Oxford, you can be listed as a Good Food Oxford Network member.
+If your business or organisation shares the values of the Oxford Good Food Charter and is taking steps to work towards a better food system for Oxford, you can be listed as a Good Food Oxford Network member.

 The 2 North Parade Produce Store is open Tuesday to Sunday, selling locally grown fruit and vegetables, artisan breads, british farmhouse cheeses, wood roasted coffee, british farm charcuterie and wines, beer and cider.

 3Keel is an Oxford-based firm of sustainability advisors specialised in working with landscapes, supply chains and food systems.
 Tom Curtis of 3Keel carried out the FoodPrinting Oxford report which laid the ground for establishing Good Food Oxford.

 Abingdon Carbon Cutters is a Community Action Group working in and around Abingdon to help reduce the area's carbon footprint in response to climate change.
 We focus on issues relating to food, waste reduction, energy, education and transport.